Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Conclusions

 \section{Conclusions}

-We performed systematic tests of a multilegged robophysical experiments locomotion model and discovered that its dynamics were highly damped.
+In this paper, we performed systematic tests of multilegged locomotion and discovered that its dynamics were highly damped.
 We then developed a theory to explain these observations and further used this theory to quantitatively model the locomotion of biological centipedes.